Danielmulerr/Loan-Provisioning-System/README.md

     - used declarative feign client for the integration
     - this includes audit trail for every api call and record the action
     - Helpful to monitor and take action based on user behavior etc.
  - Multithreading when calling multiple data points(external service)
     - this will reduce latency as we can fetch data form different endpoint at the same time
+ - **Used configuration** for values that are used in program
+  -
 - Notification service with email
     - Send email to users(not working as we need SMTP server for this)
         - in case of loan approval notification
         - disbursement notification
         - repayment confirmation
 - Clean and maintainable code, that is aligned with principles

-## Unit tests
-- To validate business rules and other logic

 ## Documentation
 - api documentation through swagger
 - http://localhost:8595/swagger-ui/index.html